 - “Where should I be focused?”

 With challenges coming from all directions, any CEO could be forgiven for not knowing where to focus most of her or his time.
 So much has happened at lightning speed over the last three years and accelerated during the last 12 months.
-Retailers have had to battle against the fourfold challenges of inflation at its highest level for over 30 years, a cost-of-living crisis, recruitment crisis and supply chain nightmares.
+Retailers have had to battle against the fourfold challenges of inflation at its highest level for over 30 years, a cost-of-living crisis, a recruitment crisis and supply chain nightmares.
 In this digitally connected world, standing still simply isn’t an option — and more importantly, placing some core, big investment bets on the future are critical.
 As one top CEO told me, the key thing is to focus in equal thirds on firefighting the immediate, medium term and long-term issues.
 Building resilience into the business through focus on the balance sheet is vital.
 Investing in delivering value is critical.
 And never letting up on accelerating change throughout the business is essential.
 Many of our speakers — including the CEOs of Mango, Primark, Marks and Spencer, American Eagle, Aldi, and Victoria’s Secret — will share the biggest lessons they learned from the last three years and how their experiences influence how they are steering their businesses.

 - “I really do believe in sustainability, but let’s get through today’s problems”.